freedomofpress/securedrop-docs/docs/admin/maintenance/rebuild_admin.rst

 Enabling access from the new *Admin Workstation*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-From the *Admin Workstation*, open a terminal and copy the *Admin Workstation's*
+From the *Admin Workstation*, open a terminal and copy the *Admin Workstation*'s
 SSH public key to the servers, substituting the values for the server administration
 username and server IP addresses in the commands below and entering the admin account's
 password when prompted: